Cold Creek – Pacific Crest Trail Loop and Mirror Lake

 Those wishing to add some distance to the hike can opt to continue on the Pacific Crest Trail beyond Forest Road 9070 to Olallie Meadow, Lodge Lake, and Beaver Lake or take the short but steep jaunt up to the summit of Mount Catherine.

 In deep forest approximately 0.70 miles/1.10 km from the trailhead, the Cold Creek Trail reaches its junction with the lower section of the Mount Catherine Trail.
 At this point, one can hike the Cold Creek – Pacific Crest Trail Loop clockwise by taking the Cold Creek Trail left or counterclockwise by continuing straight onto the Mount Catherine Trail to its junction with Forest Road 9070 and then the Pacific Crest Trail.
-Cold Creek Trail, June 28, 2020.
+Cold Creek Trail, Washington.

 Shortly beyond the Cold Creek – Mount Catherine trail junction, the Cold Creek Trail reaches Twin Lakes.
 Not only are the lakes more like large ponds, but the westernmost twin is almost subsumed by an encroaching, brushy bog.
 The shore of the larger lake provides the first full view of Silver Peak.
 The Pacific Crest Trail segment of the loop crosses about mid-way up the mountain, where the watchful will catch glimpses of Twin Lakes back down across the treetops.

-Cold Creek Trail, July 24, 2021.
+Cold Creek Trail, Washington.

 The shadowy woodland glades about the trails host a surprising variety of wildflowers, including, top row, left to right, Sitka valerian (Valeriana sitchensis), pinesap (Monotropa hypopitys syn.
 Hypopitys monotropa), broadleaf arnica (Arnica latifolia), tall bluebells (Mertensia paniculata), and fringed grass-of-Parnassus (Parnassia fimbriata); middle row, left to right, Pacific bleeding heart (Dicentra formosa), vanillaleaf (Achlys triphylla), western bunchberry (Cornus unalaschkensis), Columbia lilies (Lilium columbianum), and American twinflower (Linnaea borealis); and bottom row, left to right, western pearly everlasting (Anaphalis margaritacea), pipsissewa, or, western prince’s-pine (Chimaphila umbellata), common beargrass (Xerophyllum tenax), thimbleberry (Rubus parviflorus), and woodland beardtongue (Nothochelone nemorosa).

 Lying a mere 0.50 miles/0.80 km farther down the Pacific Crest Trail from its junction with the Cold Creek Trail, Mirror Lake is a worthy detour.
 A side trail leads along the lake’s eastern edge to a full view near its outlet.
 Given the lake’s elevation, Tinkham Peak’s summit on its far shore does not appear nearly as imposing as it does from the loop trail on the other side.
-Pacific Crest Trail, Section I / Mirror Lake – Cottonwood Lake Trail, October 01, 2022.
+Pacific Crest Trail, Section I / Mirror Lake – Cottonwood Lake Trail, Washington.

 Summer wildflowers fill the meadows burgeoning along the trailside tarns between Tinkham and Silver peaks.

-Pacific Crest Trail, Section I, August 12, 2020.
+Pacific Crest Trail, Section I, Washington.

 In the trailside meadows, bogs, and lakeshore shallows, look for delicate, moisture-loving wildflowers, including, clockwise from top left, broadleaf lupines (Lupinus latifolius var. latifolius), dwarf brambles (Rubus lasiococcus), creeping St. John’s-wort (Hypericum anagalloides), Columbian monkshood (Aconitum columbianum), white rhododendron, or, Cascade azalea (Rhododendron albiflorum), subalpine spiraea (Spiraea splendens), lovage (Lingusticum spp.), and alpine leafybract asters (Symphyotricum foliaceum).
-Cold Creek Trail and Pacific Crest Trail, Section I, August 12, 2020.
+Cold Creek Trail and Pacific Crest Trail, Section I, Washington.

 Although mostly wooded, the Pacific Crest Trail section between Tinkham and Silver peaks affords peekaboo glimpses of other surrounding summits, including Denny Mountain and Snoqualmie Mountain (Ieft), Kaleetan Peak and Chair Peak (upper right), and Red Mountain, Kendall Peak, and Mount Thompson (lower right).

-Pacific Crest Trail, Section I, August 12 and September 06, 2020.
+Pacific Crest Trail, Section I, Washington.

 The trailside’s open boulderfields are home to additional flowering plants and shrubs, including, clockwise from top left, red elderberries (Sambucus racemosa), rose spirea, or, hardhack (Spiraea douglasii), sylvan goatsbeard (Aruncus dioicus), Cascade asters (Eucephalus ledophyllus), western, or, Sitka columbines (Aquilegia formosa), fireweed (Chamaenerion angustifolium syn.
 Chamerion angustifolium), and salmonberries (Rubus spectabilis).